-2. Today, there are over two million podcasts worldwide.
+2. Today, there are over four million podcasts worldwide.

-This format is rapidly going mainstream, especially if we consider that 78% of Americans are now aware of it.
-Podcasting statistics show that there are 48 million different podcast episodes today.
-For reference, in 2018 there were only 500,000 active podcasts.
+This format is rapidly going mainstream, with 4,058,150 registered podcasts worldwide.
+Podcasting statistics show that there are over 65 million different Apple podcast episodes today.
+For reference, in 2018, there were only 500,000 active podcasts on iTunes.

-3. Nearly a third of Americans listen to podcasts at least once monthly.
+3. Over a third of Americans listen to podcasts at least once a month.

 The frequency with which users watch podcasts has been continuously growing over the years.
-Podcast listener numbers reached 32% of the total US population in 2019, up from 26% in 2018 and more than double 2014’s 15%.
+Podcast listener numbers reached 38% of monthly listeners in the US, while 26% listened to a podcast on a weekly basis.

 4. Nine out of 10 Americans listen to podcasts at home.

-Although the greatest advantage of podcasts being available on mobiles and streaming platforms, the majority of people in the US prefer to listen to them at home.
+Even though the greatest advantage of podcasts is that they are available on mobiles and streaming platforms, the majority of people in the US prefer to listen to them at home.
 However, it’s not like people don’t listen to podcasts while on the move either.
 So 64% listen while in the car, 49% while walking, and 37% on the commute.
 Podcast stats also show that seven out of 10 listeners don’t like to do anything while listening.
 Others, on the other hand, like to multitask.
 So 59% enjoy podcasts while doing housework and 52% do so while driving.

-5. Approximately 82.4% of podcast fans listened to podcasts seven hours and more per week in 2019.
+5. Approximately 82.4% of podcast fans listened to seven or more hours of podcasts per week in 2019.

 According to the podcast listenership data from 2019, no respondents who were part of the research listened to less than one hour of podcasts each week.
 On the other hand, the majority does listen to seven or more, a 5.6% increase YoY.
 Then, 22.4% listened to over 22 hours each week.